About Food Quest

 Food Quest turns food education into small, manageable steps.

-A playful multiple-choice question that encourages thinking without pressure
+• A playful multiple-choice Food Quiz question that encourages thinking without pressure

-A mini challenge that sparks conversation and discovery
+• A gentle “Try This” prompt that sparks conversation and discovery

-For me, the game became a quiet window into Marley’s inner world.
+For me, the game became a quiet window into my son’s inner world.
 His answers, reactions, and moments of hesitation revealed things he couldn’t always put into words.
 That understanding helped me support him with more patience, clarity, and confidence.

 Food Quest works because it shifts the focus from “getting food right” to creating connection — helping children feel understood, and helping caregivers know how to support them on their journey.